crcn/mesh.js/README.md

 - [Distributed Network](./examples/distributed-network) - demo of how mesh can be used to build a distributed network.
 - [React](./examples/react) - simple ReactJS example.

+#### Extras

+Just a few extra utilities you can drop into your app.

+- [join](./extra/join) - joins one operation stream into another.
+Similar to db joins.
+- [cache](./extra/cache) - caches operations.
+Useful for client-side stuff.
+- [commands](./extra/commands) - specify operation handlers based on the operation name.

 #### Other Resources

 - [Plugins](https://www.npmjs.com/search?q=meshjs)